About

 (with Duoxi Li)

-Abstract (click to expand): Intermediaries that monitor performance and direct allocations pervade economic exchange.
-We develop repeated-game models showing why and when such intermediaries arise in frictionless markets for relational contracts.
-We show that monitoring intermediaries can reduce producer idleness and incentive rents by aggregating fluctuating demand and coordinating assignments.
-However, such intermediaries must be motivated by an incentive rent.
-In equilibrium, buyers sort into decentralized bilateral exchange and centralized managerial coordination.
-Their optimal choice depends on their demand volatility, their need for specialized services, market tightness, market size, and reputation effects.
-Our theory explains the observed determinants and effects of professional service outsourcing.
+Abstract (click to expand): We develop repeated-game models showing when and why managers replace anonymous matching markets in coordinating assignments between buyers and producers.
+In the models, managers endogenously emerge as nexuses of relational contracts and function as centralized monitor-coordinators.
+We show that managers redress misallocation and reduce producer rents, but they require an additional incentive rent.
+In equilibrium, buyers sort into decentralized exchange and managerial coordination.
+Their optimal choice depends on their demand volatility, their need for specialized services, market tightness, market size, and communication frictions.
+Our theory provides a new lens for understanding the labor boundaries of firms.

 (with Mayara Felix)